What Are the Parts of an Appraisal?

 A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At , we are an authority when it comes to knowing the worth of particular items in and Marin County neighborhoods.
 The sales comparison approach to value is most often awarded the most importance when an appraisal is for a real estate exchange.

 In the case of income producing properties - rental houses for example - we may use a third approach to value.
 In this scenario, the amount of revenue the real estate generates is taken into consideration along with income produced by neighboring properties to derive the current value.

 Putting It All Together

-Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueDepending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from will help you attain the most accurate property value, so you can make profitable real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from will help you get the most accurate property value, so you can make the most informed real estate decisions.